genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 }
 ```

-You can add similar code to the queries in your request servers - *alpha-reqrep.kts*.
+You can add similar code to the queries in your Request Server - *alpha-reqrep.kts*.

 ```kotlin
 requestReplies {